Want to watch the fireworks in London on New Year’s Eve?

 1. Big Ben will chime again!

 London hasn’t been quite the same without the joyful sound of bells/hourly reminder that you’re ageing (depending on your viewpoint).
-But NYE 2018 affords a now-rare opportunity to hear ol’ Ben make some noise.
+But NYE 2019 affords a now-rare opportunity to hear ol’ Ben make some noise – and things are looking especially spiffy after a spring facelift.
 Savour these moments, because they won’t come around much until restoration work is completed in 2021.

 3. You can (probably) get home for free.